-Recycling rates for aluminum beverage cans are relatively high in the geographies in which we operate, estimated at 60% in the United States, 73% in Europe and 99% in Brazil as of 2020 - 2021.
+We also take a holistic approach across our operations and supply chains working in close collaboration with our industry associations to increase recycled content and reduce emissions from our materials and operations.
+Recycling rates for aluminum beverage cans are relatively high in the geographies in which we operate, estimated at 45% in the United States, 73% in Europe and 100% in Brazil between 2020 - 2022.
 The use of recycled aluminum reduces energy consumption by over 90% compared with the alternative of producing aluminum cans from its virgin source.
+In addition, we have identified several strategic activities to support emissions reductions, including using less material, lightweighting the aluminum we use in our products without sacrificing quality and optimizing logistics to reduce fuel usage.